stefandmn/service.clue/README.md

 # Clue Service for MCPi

-**Clue Service** package is designed to become the system configurator tool for Clue MCPi media player ( Kodi fork for Raspberry Pi) - and for the entire Clue system. **Clue Plugin** provides a dedicated GUI environment developed over MCPi in order to allow end-user to set-up the system services and components in a graphical manner.
-This plugin should work also on Kodi v15 and it will work 100% if is running on RPi devices and if some other Clue packages are already installed.
+**Clue Service** package is designed to e used as primary service application for MCPi but might be used also as service add-on for Kodi providing APIs and common routines that might be used bu other plugins/add-ons, cron service with many builtin jobs for various tasks (database updates, backup, restore,  sync skin, etc.) and other functions.